Architectural and urban project

 PREVIOUS WORK: https://www.calameo.com/accounts/7775670

-Assessment method– The workshop is designed to accommodate a maximum of 30 students.
-Students are expected to be highly motivated, dedicated and willing to work as part of a team (collective coordination and project development in pairs).
-An interest in issues related to intervention in existing buildings, as well as an ability to produce models, is imperative.
+-The workshop is designed to accommodate a maximum of 40 students.
+Students must be highly motivated, assiduously committed and predisposed to teamwork (collective coordination and development of projects in pairs or trios).
+An interest in issues related to working with existing structures, and an ability to produce models, are imperative.

-– Participation in the Hors Les Murs workshop on site compulsory (full costs covered by the School and the DDTM) – from OCTOBER 16 to 19, 2024.
+-Participation in the Hors Les Murs workshop is compulsory (accommodation and transport costs will be covered by the School and the town of Cluses) – from OCTOBER 22 to 25, 2025 (to be confirmed).

 This in no way means that the use of existing buildings should not be renewed in a more or less fundamental way, and that they should therefore be modified/complemented by contemporary interventions.